J0vid/Colormesh/README.md

 ##  By default, the radius of the sampling circle is = 2.
 The user can change the sampling circle size by providing a different integer.
 calib_RGB <- rgb.calibrate(uncalib_RGB, imagedir =  "C:/Users/jennv/Desktop/Colormesh_Test_2/calib_images/", image.names = specimen.factors[ ,1], calib.file = calib.array, flip.y.values = F, color.standard.values = known.rgb, px.radius = 3)
 ```
-To calibrate measure RGB where linearize.color.space = TRUE, the rgb.calibrate function is used in the same manner.
-The rgb.calibrate function detects that this data was linearized.
+To calibrate measured RGB values where linearize.color.space = TRUE, the *rgb.calibrate function* is used in the same manner.
+The *rgb.calibrate* function detects that this data was linearized.
 When detected, both the known RGB values and the color measured from the color standard will be linearized prior to calculating the mean deviation from the known RGB values.
 This lienarized color correction will then be applied to the linearized values collected from the specimen images.

 ```r
 linear_calib_RGB <- rgb.calibrate(linear_uncalib_RGB, imagedir =  "C:/Users/jennv/Desktop/Colormesh_Test_2/calib_images/", image.names = specimen.factors[ ,1], calib.file = calib.array, flip.y.values = F, color.standard.values = known.rgb)